-The Lieutenant Governor’s Office on Aging (LGOA) enhances the quality of life for seniors in South Carolina.
+The South Carolina Department on Aging (SCDOA) enhances the quality of life for seniors in South Carolina.

-The LGOA works with a network of regional and local organizations to develop and manage services that help seniors remain independent in their homes and in their communities.
+The SCDOA works with a network of regional and local organizations to develop and manage services that help seniors remain independent in their homes and in their communities.

 SC Freedom of Information Act

-The South Carolina Lieutenant Governor's Office on Aging (LGOA) is committed to transparency and complies with all requirements of the South Carolina Freedom of Information Act.
+The South Carolina South Carolina Department on Aging (SCDOA) is committed to transparency and complies with all requirements of the South Carolina Freedom of Information Act.